10 Permits and Licenses for A Bar or Taproom

 - Offer music every night or only certain nights

 9. Live Performance / Entertainment License

-If you want to host fun live events once you open, there are licenses for taprooms that allow you to do just that.
+Want to host fun live events once you open?
+There are licenses for taprooms that allow you to do just that.
 While you don’t have to put a live performance or entertainment license on your checklist immediately, they’re good to know about if you plan on hosting events in the future.